 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 You know what’s great about s’mores?
 There are so many ways to enjoy them!
-There are three key ingredients: something crunchy and sweet, marshmallow of some sort and chocolate or caramel (or both).
+There are three key ingredients: something crunchy and sweet, marshmallows of some sort and chocolate or caramel (or both).
 This my friends, is the makings of a good s’more.

 This post is sponsored by Brownie Brittle.
 However, all opinions are my own.
-This post may contain affiliate links.

 So naturally, when it came time for a Brownie Brittle S’mores Cupcake, I had to turn the classic s’more upside down.
 You’ve got a Brownie Brittle™ crust, a graham cracker cupcake and chocolate marshmallow frosting.
 These three things combined makes for one amazing cupcake.

 Let’s start with the Brownie Brittle™ crust.
 Choose a flavor; I used chocolate but Salted Caramel would be a great option too!
 You need to use a food processor to break it into a fine crumb and then melt some butter over it.
 The crumbs need to be well coated in butter so that they will hold together during baking.